Repo-Factory/SAM4E_USB-CAN/README.md

 `projects` - Will hold source code individual to this project

 To build a specific project, go the CMakeLists.txt and add the project files to the src list.
+Then follow the instructions in the [compile.txt](compile.txt) file

 ## Maintainers